What Attracts Cockroaches to Your Home (And How to Stop Them)

 Factor 1: Food Sources

-Foods that especially attract cockroaches include:
+Foods that attract cockroaches the most:

 • Starchy foods like bread, cereals, pasta, and crackers